crawfordwynnes/overloadedargs/_posts/2022-11-25-case-statement.markdown

 end
 {% endhighlight %}

-You will notice that it matches at the in-expression.
+You will notice that it matches at the in expression.
 If you wrote this as a case when it would only evaluate when there was equality instead of matching patterns.
 You can match on types for example and these will evaluate to true.
-New things that were added to pattern matching in 3.1 include using the pipe symbol | to match multiple expressions, assigning matches to a variable with => x and ignoring values in a pattern like
+New things that were added to pattern matching in 3.1 include using the pipe \| symbol to match multiple expressions, assigning matches to a variable with => x and ignoring values in a pattern like:

 {% highlight ruby %}
   case [1, 2, 3]